-How good is your antivirus firewall software program?
+How good is your antivirus program or firewall?
 It is hard to tell as a end user.
-Sure, you can rely on information provided by test magazines, Internet websites, antivirus and firewall software developers or opinions from friends and colleagues.
-All of those recommendations are to a degree based on opinion and test criteria.
+Sure, you can rely on information provided by test magazines, Internet websites, antivirus and firewall software developers, or opinions from friends and colleagues.
+All of those recommendations are to a degree based on opinion, and only some on tests that are applicable in the real world.

 A good way to perform security tests on antivirus firewall software programs are so called leak tests.
 These tests simulate different kind of attacks and manipulations on a computer system without actually doing any harm to it.
-They usually present statistics at the end telling the user which tests the antivirus firewall software program passed and which it failed.
+They usually present statistics at the end that tell you which tests the antivirus firewall software program passed and which it failed at.

-The software program will display a score in the end.
+The software program displays a score in the end.
 The maximum amount of points is 340, 10 for each test passed.
-Each test is explained on a local html page that gets downloaded with the software program.
+Each test is explained on a local HTML page that gets downloaded with the software program.
 Those information can be used to find out why a test has not been passed.
-It does require some research though as the information provided are only answers to the questions what the test is doing and what the harm is if the test fails.
+It does require some research though as the information provided are only answers to the questions what the test is doing, and what the harm is if the test fails.

 The leak test can be divided into different categories.
-It will begin with some rootkits tests followed by invasion, injection, info send, impersonation and hijacking tests.
+It begins with some rootkits tests followed by invasion, injection, info send, impersonation and hijacking tests.

 Comodo Leak Test is a portable security software that will test an antivirus firewall software that is installed on a Windows operating system.
 It provides the means to find out if your computer system is still – partially or fully – vulnerable to common attacks encountered locally and remotely.